yusuf202021/Vampire-The-Masquerade---Bloodlines/README.md

 # Vampire-The-Masquerade---Bloodlines
-I was making this for my friend after i decided to share it as public.
+I was making this for my friend.Then i decided to share it public

 Usage: